How to fix Chronic Neck Pain : Postural Causes and A Unique Fix

 It was later that I realized why a couple months of working hard at this exercise had stopped my neck from spasming every time I used my arms.
 It strengthened the muscles that anchor the shoulder blades to the thoracic spine, thus insuring that the weight of the arms and the forces generated by the arms in weight-bearing exercise would be transferred to the sturdier spinal column of the back, rather than hanging off the more delicate cervical spine of the neck.
-The weight of the arms transfers entirely to the shoulder blades, which house the shoulder joint.
+The weight of the arms transfers entirely to the shoulder blade, which houses the shoulder joint.
 At the shoulder joint, the upper arm bone (the humerus) inserts into the glenoid cavity of the shoulder blade.
 The shoulder blades have three ways of transferring the arm's weight and forces generated to the spinal column:

 1. through a series of joints in the anterior shoulder girdle: acromion process of shoulder blade —> collar bone —> rib cage (consisting of sternum —> costal cartilages —> ribs —> thoracic spine).

 2. through two groups of muscles – the Rhomboids, and Middle and Lower Trapezius – which attach the shoulder blades to the thoracic spine; and

 3. through two muscles – the Upper Trapezius and Levator Scapula – that suspend the shoulder blades from cervical/neck vertebra.